Creating braided shafts? Listen to this webinar and our esteemed SteegerUSA experts to learn about

 • Automated Pick and Place System option

 Steeger’s horizontal braiders have the most flexibility from a standalone machine.
-Horizontal braiders allow for “discrete piece braiding” and “reel to reel” applications.
+Horizontal braiders allow for “discrete peice braiding” and “reel to reel” applications.
 The Horizontal Modular platform would the choice for R&D customers or customers that may want multiple braiding heads within the 32 carrier and below category.
 This would allow all the flexibility of a horizontal unit plus the additional heads for patterns and product characteristics.

 Our Allen Bradley IMC control system allows customers to have the software needed for recipe loading and storage, braid density entry along the length of your part, multiple segments entry, in addition to PPI, footage and RPM readout.